“Stop measuring days by degree of productivity and start experiencing them by degree of presence.”

 3. Time Management: Contrary to popular belief, making food can actually save time in the long run.
 By planning and prepping meals ahead of time, you can streamline your routine and minimize decision fatigue.
 Batch cooking and meal prepping on weekends, for example, can free up time during the week for other tasks, increasing overall productivity.

-In summary, while cooking meals at home offers numerous benefits, including improved nutrition, cost savings, and greater control over ingredients, it can also pose challenges in terms of time management and productivity.
+While cooking meals at home offers numerous benefits, including improved nutrition, cost savings, and greater control over ingredients, it can also pose challenges in terms of time management and productivity.

 "The food you eat can be either the safest and most powerful form of medicine or the slowest form of poison."